 The Elements of Divorce and the Impact on Teens

 Let’s look at elements of divorce and how each of them directly affects teens.
+There is a lot of information on how divorce affects children of all ages, but especially in the teen years.

 1. The Impact of the Child Custody Dispute on Teens